 What Breathwork Really Is and Where Respiratory Training Is Headed

-In recent years, the word breathwork has become everywhere.
-It shows up in wellness programs, recovery routines, and even in high-performance training.
+In recent years the word breathwork has become ubiquitous.
+It appears in wellness programs, recovery routines and even in high-performance training environments.
 But what does it actually mean?
-Is it just a trend, or does it have real physiological foundations?
+Is it just a trend, or are we looking at a tool with solid physiological foundations?

 The answer lies in how we understand breathing itself.
 Breathing is much more than an automatic act.
-It’s a function that connects the body with the nervous system, tissue oxygenation, and overall performance.
-That’s why breathwork, literally “working the breath”, includes any practice aimed at improving how we breathe: from relaxation and mindfulness techniques to targeted respiratory muscle training.
+It’s a function that links the body to the nervous system, tissue oxygenation and overall performance.
+That’s why breathwork, literally “respiratory work”, encompasses all practices that aim to improve how we breathe.

-From a physiological standpoint, breathing control influences three major systems: the ventilatory, cardiovascular, and autonomic nervous systems.
-Changing the rate or depth of breathing alters carbon dioxide levels, blood pH, and heart rate [1][2].
-This means that by consciously controlling our breathing, we can directly influence functions we often consider automatic.
-That’s the scientific basis behind breathwork [3].
+From a physiological standpoint, respiratory control influences three major systems: the ventilatory system, the cardiovascular system and the autonomic nervous system.
+Changing the rhythm or depth of breathing alters carbon dioxide concentration, blood pH and heart rate [1,2].
+This means that by breathing consciously we can directly intervene in variables we usually consider automatic.
+That is the scientific basis behind breathwork [3].

-For an athlete or coach, this understanding opens a new dimension of training.
-It’s not only about how many watts can be sustained or how high the VO₂max is, it’s also about how efficiently the body regulates itself under stress.
-Uncoordinated or overly rapid breathing increases fatigue, disrupts alveolar ventilation, and reduces energy efficiency.
-On the other hand, a stable, efficient breathing pattern improves oxygen delivery, delays lactate buildup, and enhances perceived effort control [4][5].
+For an athlete or a coach this opens a new dimension of training.
+It’s not only about how many watts can be sustained or how high the VO₂max is, but also about how the body regulates itself to maintain efficiency under stress.
+A poorly coordinated or overly fast breathing pattern can increase fatigue, disrupt alveolar ventilation and compromise energy economy.
+In contrast, a stable and efficient respiratory pattern improves oxygenation, delays lactate accumulation and helps maintain better control of effort [4,5].

 Until recently, breathing was an almost invisible territory.
-It was discussed in terms of sensations, but not measured precisely.
-Now, technology is changing that.
-Tools like CHASKi make it possible to observe respiratory rate, heart–breath synchronization, and physiological responses in real time.
-What used to be a subjective awareness exercise can now be quantified objectively [6].
+It was discussed in terms of sensations, but it couldn’t be measured precisely.
+Today technology is changing that.
+Tools like CHASKi allow real-time observation of respiratory rate, synchrony with heart rate and the body’s response to different stimuli.
+What used to be a subjective awareness exercise can now be quantified with objective data [6].

 At CHASKi, we believe breathing is the bridge between science and body awareness.
 Measuring it doesn’t take away its depth, it gives it context.
 Understanding how we breathe lets us regain control over something both basic and powerful.